Nanaia Mahuta: Three Waters reform programme

 In early December 2022, Mahuta supported a controversial Green Party entrenchment clause in the Water Services Entities Bill proposing that any future law change on the ownership of public water assets would require 60% parliamentary support or a referendum.
 Within New Zealand law, entrenchment clauses have traditionally been reserved for constitutional matters in the Electoral Act 1993 such as the voting age.
 Mahuta's position went against the Labour Cabinet's position opposing the entrenchment clause.
 In response, the opposition National Party leader Christopher Luxon called for Mahuta to be sacked from Cabinet for allegedly defying Cabinet's decision not to adopt the entrenchment clause.

-In addition, Shadow Leader of the House Chris Bishop accused Mahuta of failing to consult Justice Minister Kiri Allan on proposals relating to constitutional arrangements.
+Shadow Leader of the House Chris Bishop accused Mahuta of failing to consult Justice Minister Kiri Allan on proposals relating to constitutional arrangements.
 Prime Minister Ardern defended Mahuta and accused Luxon of misrepresenting Mahuta's actions while reaffirming Labour's opposition to privatising water assets.
 The Water Services Entities Bill passed its third reading on 7 December with the sole support of the Labour Party.
 During the final reading, Mahuta argued that the legislation would help address water contamination and quality issues, citing the 2016 Havelock North campylobacter contamination incident and a recent "boil water" notice in the Matamata-Piako District.

+Local government review

+On 23 April 2021, Mahuta announced a review into the future of local government in the country.
+Following the release of the independent draft report on 28 October 2022, she said that the New Zealand government was "focused on ways to keep a lid on rate rises...[and would]...continue to support the sector in its efforts to engage with local communities in order to get the buy-in needed for any change."
+The draft document acknowledged that the "pace of change" risked growing distrust of, and engagement with, democratic institutions and signalled five shift that needed to be made to address this: "strengthened local democracy; authentic relationships with hapū/iwi and Māori; a focus on wellbeing; genuine partnership between central and local government; and more equitable funding."
+The final report was released in July 2023.
+In response to a recommendation that the "67 city and district councils and 11 regional councils be reorganised into 15 regional groupings," Mayor of Carterton Ron Mark said that "every council in the country is vulnerable" to amalgamation and expressed concern that the Wairarapa area could lose some of its asset base and autonomy if things move "to a more centralised socialist viewpoint, disempowering our people."